 The player who can squat 400 pounds is putting 200 pounds of force per foot into the ground.
 The other player is only putting out 150 pounds of force per foot.

-That means the one who can squat 400 pounds will be a faster sprinter.
+That generally means the one who can squat 400 pounds will be a faster sprinter.
 Although other variables can change their speeds, this example is specifically about the strength to propel.

 You should also have excellent mobility and flexibility.
 Being able to flex and move your legs and hips improves the extension in your hips and knees, giving you a longer stride and faster speed.

-Perfect the Leg Drive to Improve Your 60-Yard Dash time
+Perfect the Leg Drive to Improve Your 60-Yard Dash Time

 No matter how strong you are, your legs have to move right to get the best time.
 You need to hit the ground with the ball of your feet to accelerate your body forward as fast as possible.

-Try this drill to improve your speed:
+Try this 60-yard dash form drill to improve your speed:

-- Put your hands on the wall and lean forward.
+• Put your hands on the wall and lean forward.
 Make sure you keep your ears and ankles aligned.

-- Pushing up on your toes, bring one knee up to a 90-degree angle.
+• Pushing up on your toes, bring one knee up to a 90-degree angle.

-- Run in place, pretending to push the wall over.
+• Run in place, pretending to push the wall over.

-- Continue to lean forward and keep your posture as you get faster for about 10 seconds.
+• Continue to lean forward and keep your posture as you get faster for about 10 seconds.

 Practice Arm Swings to Improve Speed

-Correctly swinging your arms has a lot to do with your 60-yard dash speed.
-You should focus on keeping your elbows locked at a 90-degree angle while keeping them tucked in close to your body.
+Focus on keeping your elbows locked at a 90-degree angle while keeping them tucked in close to your body.

 Your hands should go all the way from your hip up to your face.
 Also, you have to move your arms from your shoulder joint forward and backward.

-- Sit up straight with your legs straight in front of you.
+• Sit up straight with your legs straight in front of you.

-- Lock your elbows at 90 degrees and start with one arm back and the other forward.
+• Lock your elbows at 90 degrees and start with one arm back and the other forward.

-- Move your arms back and forth slowly like you are running.
+• Move your arms back and forth slowly like you are running.

-- Continue to speed up your movements until you are at your top speed and keep going for ten more seconds.
+• Continue to speed up your movements until you are at your top speed and keep going for ten more seconds.

 Here are some of the top warm-up routines for the pros:

-- 25 to 30 jumping jacks
+• 25 to 30 jumping jacks

-- 15 iron cross lifts
+• 15 iron cross lifts

-- 10 cossack squats per leg
+• 10 cossack squats per leg

-- 10 forward to reverse lunges per leg
+• 10 forward to reverse lunges per leg

-- 15 to 20 hip thrusts
+• 15 to 20 hip thrusts

-- 20 to 30 yards of A skips
+• 20 to 30 yards of A skips

-- 20 to 30 yards of B skips
+• 20 to 30 yards of B skips

-- 3 laps on the track
+• 3 laps on the track

 Try Some of the Speed and Agility Tools Used by the Pros

-Some of the most common include:
+Some of the most common warm-up routines include:

-- An agility ladder
+• An agility ladder

-- Training cones
+• Training cones

-- Resistance parachutes
+• Resistance parachutes

-- Hurdles
+• Hurdles

-- Resistance bands
+• Resistance bands

-- Medicine balls
+• Medicine balls

-- A jump rope
+• A jump rope

 The Controversy Over the 60-yard Dash